blinktrade/docs-legacy/source/includes/_tradeapi.md

 ```
 ### Response

-Returns an array of Withdraws Model Objects.
+Returns an array of Withdrawals Model Objects.

 ### Request Withdrawal

-To request withdraws, you need to pass a "data" information, whichs represents the information to your withdraw,
-it's related to bank accounts, numbers, or a bitcoin address, these informations are dynamically and is different by each broker.
+To request withdrawals, you need to pass a "data" information, which represents the information to your withdrawal.
+It's related to bank accounts, numbers, or a bitcoin address, this information is dynamically and is different for each broker.

 > __MESSAGE EXAMPLE__